-- 29.-(1) The prohibitions in regulations 8 to 12 or 25 (asset-freeze etc.) do not apply to anything done under the authority of a licence issued by the Governor under this paragraph. - (2) The Governor may issue a financial sanctions licence only with the consent of the Secretary of State. - (3) The Governor may issue a financial sanctions licence which authorises acts by a particular person only where the Governor considers that it is appropriate to issue the licence for a purpose set out in Schedule 2. - (4) A licence under paragraph (1)- - (a) must specify the acts authorised by it; - (b) may be general or may authorise acts by a particular person or persons of a particular description; - (c) may- - (i) contain conditions; - (ii) be of indefinite duration or a defined duration. - (5) Where the Governor issues a financial sanctions licence, the Governor may, with the consent of the Secretary of State, vary, revoke or suspend it at any time. - (6) Where the Governor issues, varies, revokes or suspends a financial sanctions licence which authorises acts by a particular person, the Governor must give written notice to that person of the issue, variation, revocation or suspension of the licence. - (7) Where the Governor issues, varies, revokes or suspends a financial sanctions licence which is general or which authorises acts by persons of a particular description, the
+- 29.-(1) The prohibitions in regulations 8 to 12 (asset-freeze etc.) do not apply to anything done under the authority of a licence issued by the Governor under this paragraph. - (2) The Governor may issue a financial sanctions licence only with the consent of the Secretary of State.

-Governor must take such steps as the Governor considers appropriate to publicise the issue, variation, revocation or suspension of the licence."

-- 15. In regulation 30 (finance: licensing offences), for "Treasury licence", in both places it occurs, substitute "financial sanctions licence". - 16.
-In regulation 31 (finance: reporting obligations)- - (a) For "Treasury", in each place it occurs, substitute "Governor"; - (b) For paragraph (5) substitute- - "(5) A relevant institution must inform the Governor without delay if that institution credits a frozen account in accordance with regulation 27(4) (finance: exceptions from prohibitions)." - 17.
-For regulation 32 ("relevant firm") substitute- - "32.-(1) The following are relevant firms for the purposes of regulation 31 (finance: reporting obligations)- - (a) a relevant institution; - (b) an undertaking that by way of business- - (i) operates a currency exchange office, - (ii) transmits money (or any representation of monetary value) by any means, or - (iii) cashes cheques that are made payable to customers; - (c) a firm or sole practitioner that provides to other persons, by way of business- - (i) accountancy services, - (ii) advice about tax affairs, - (iii) auditing services, - (iv) legal or notarial services, or - (v) trust or company services; - (d) a firm or sole practitioner that carries out, or whose employees carry out, estate agency work; - (e) the holder of a licence to operate a casino in the Territory; - (f) a person engaged in the business of making, supplying, selling (including selling by auction) or exchanging- - (i) articles made from gold, silver, platinum or palladium, or - (ii) precious stones or pearls. - (2) For the purposes of paragraph (1), the following definitions apply-
+- (3) A financial sanctions licence- - (a) must specify the acts authorised by it; - (b) may be general or may authorise acts by a particular person or persons of a particular description; - (c) may- - (i) contain conditions; - (ii) be of indefinite duration or a defined duration. - (4) The Governor may issue a financial sanctions licence which authorises acts by a particular person only where the Governor considers that it is appropriate to issue the licence for a purpose set out in Schedule 2. - (5) Where the Governor issues a financial sanctions licence, the Governor may, with the consent of the Secretary of State, vary, revoke or suspend it at any time. - (6) Where the Governor issues, varies, revokes or suspends a financial sanctions licence which authorises acts by a particular person, the Governor must give written notice to that person of the issue, variation, revocation or suspension of the licence. - (7) Where the Governor issues, varies, revokes or suspends a financial sanctions licence which is general or which authorises acts by persons of a particular description, the Governor must take such steps as the Governor considers appropriate to publicise the issue, variation, revocation or suspension of the licence." - 16.
+In regulation 30 (finance: licensing offences), for "Treasury licence", in both places it occurs, substitute "financial sanctions licence". - 17.
+In regulation 31 (finance: reporting obligations)- - (a) for "Treasury", in each place it occurs, substitute "Governor"; - (b) for paragraph (5) substitute- - "(5) A relevant institution must inform the Governor without delay if that institution credits a frozen account in accordance with regulation 25(4) (finance: exceptions from prohibitions)." - 18.
+For regulation 32 ("relevant firm") substitute- - "32.-(1) The following are relevant firms for the purposes of regulation 31 (finance: reporting obligations)- - (a) a relevant institution; - (b) an undertaking that by way of business- - (i) operates a currency exchange office, - (ii) transmits money (or any representation of monetary value) by any means, or - (iii) cashes cheques that are made payable to customers; - (c) a firm or sole practitioner that provides to other persons, by way of business- - (i) accountancy services, - (ii) advice about tax affairs, - (iii) auditing services, - (iv) legal or notarial services, or - (v) trust or company services;